balexei/busesvigo/README.md

 ## Data source

 This app uses data provided by the Vigo City Council [Open Data Vigo](https://datos.vigo.org).
-This application can stop working temporarily or permanently without notice because the data obtained directly at runtime.
+This application can stop working temporarily or permanently without notice because the data is obtained directly at runtime.